peterkaminski/ticker/README.md

 For reference, Upstart is replacing the venerable, older SysV init scripts system; if Upstart is available on your system, I recommend it over the SysV stuff.

+As written, the Upstart config tells the daemon to start when the networking subsystem is up, and to stop when the network subsystem is going down.
+(We need the networking to be up to ping the remote server, after all.)
+Daemons traditionally start and stop on runlevels; for this daemon, keying off the networking state is more useful than runlevels.
+Upstart's flexibility about events generally means more daemons will key off events important to them, rather than the coarse-grained runlevels.
+But, don't feel like runlevels are verboten, either.

+To start/stop the daemon by hand (for testing, or whatever):

+* sudo start ticker
+* sudo stop ticker

 Various links for reference:

 * http://upstart.ubuntu.com/cookbook/